Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 • Paying balance transfer fees of 3-5% of the transferred amount

-Balance transfer cards work best when you can pay off the entire balance during the promotional period, avoiding the high post-promotional APR (often 18-28%).
+Balance transfer cards work best when you can pay off the entire balance during the promotional period, avoiding the high post-promotional APR (which in 2026 averages around 21% for all accounts and 27-28% for subprime borrowers).

 Home Equity Loans or Lines of Credit